Judgment Day (2000): Aftermath

 The Rock continued his feud with Triple H, who now had to also contend with The Undertaker and the also returning Kane.
-This led to a Six-Man Tag Team match at King of the Ring the next month featuring The Rock, The Undertaker, and Kane against Triple H, Vince McMahon, and Shane McMahon where if any member of Triple H's team was pinned, whoever scored the fall would win the WWF Championship.
+If they were gonna all get the title, before June 12, 2000, they all wanted the title, but had problems thanks to The McMahon-Helmsley Regime using their corruption against each other to their advantage.
+To solve this, Linda decides to plan a Six-Man tag team match at King of the Ring the next month featuring The Rock, The Undertaker, and Kane against Triple H, Vince McMahon, and Shane McMahon where if any member of Triple H's team was pinned, whoever scored the fall would win the WWF Championship.
 The Rock won the match for his team by pinning Vince McMahon.

 DX and the Dudley Boyz continued their feud at King of the Ring as well, with a Table/Dumpster match.
 DX won the match, but Bubba Ray got his revenge on Tori by putting her through a table.

 Less than a week before King of the Ring, Chris Benoit would lose the Intercontinental Championship to Rikishi.
-Edge and Christian would lose the WWF Tag Team Championship to Too Cool.
+Edge and Christian would lose the WWF Tag Team Championship to Too Cool but would regain them at King of the Ring.
 Crash Holly would regain the Hardcore Championship from Gerald Brisco, but would lose it back to him right before King of the Ring.
 Brisco would lose the title to Pat Patterson, starting a brief feud between the two.